 Focus in Nanomedicine

-Informational Webinar led by Nanomedicine Focus Faculty Director and BUnano Director, Professor Mark Grinstaff, 1/8/2018:
+Below is a video of the Informational Webinar led by Nanomedicine Focus Faculty Director and BUnano Center Director, Professor Mark Grinstaff, 1/8/2018:

 Nanotechnologies present new opportunities for advancing medical science and disease treatment in human health care.
 The Focus Area in Nanomedicine was developed for MS students in Biomedical Engineering who seek to apply nanoscience and nanotechnology to medical challenges.
 This program offers students a structured path for acquiring the unique interdisciplinary knowledge and skill sets to advance and distinguish themselves in this growing sector.
 Graduates are prepared to use their nanotechnology skills in industry and consulting careers or in future training in MD, PhD, or MD/PhD programs.